-If you have children, my guess is that you’ve struggled with short naps at some point in your child’s life, no matter his current age, and they’re so frustrating!
+If you have children, my guess is that you’ve struggled with short naps at some point in your little one’s life, no matter their current age, and and short naps are so frustrating!

 If your baby, however, is nearing or in the middle of a nap transition, the last nap of the day that’s about to drop off will very likely be short and we don’t need to worry about extending it as it will soon be gone.